great river race

 The Great River Race is open to any traditional style boat powered by a minimum of 4 oars or paddles.
 The race is based on the Watermen principle.
 This means each crew must carry a passenger and cox along with a 3’ x 2’ flag.
 A handicapping system is used to ensure fair play.

 Many competitors have returned year after year to take part in the event, since it launched in the late 80s.
-Thousands of pounds are raised for charity by those taking part in the race.
+The race has raised thousands of pounds for charity.

 RACE ROUTE

-The race route is from London Docklands to Ham in Surrey.
-From 7.30am onwards competing crews arrive at Millwall Riverside to register and prepare their boats for the launch.
+The race route is from Millwall to Richmond in Surrey.
+From around 10am onwards competing crews arrive at Millwall Riverside to register and prepare their boats for the launch.

-Millwall Dock Slipway (opposite the Docklands Sailing Centre) is where the race starts at around 10.45am (TBC), on the starter firing the maroon to start.
+Millwall Dock Slipway (opposite the Docklands Sailing Centre) is where the race starts at 1.15pm, on the starter firing the maroon to start.
 The boats leave on a ‘slowest first, fastest last’ handicap basis, giving all crews an equal chance.

 The race heads west taking in bridges such as Tower Bridge, Westminster Bridge, Battersea Bridge and Putney Bridge.
-The first boats finish at the riverside below Ham House in Richmond at approximately 1pm with boats continuing to come over the finish line for the next couple of hours.
+The first boats finish at the riverside, next to Ham House in Richmond (see below for postcode/what3words address) at approximately 3.15pm.
+Boats will continue to come over the finish line for a couple of hours afterwards.

 The race winner crosses the line to a cannon broadside and the prospect of receiving The Challenge Trophy of The Company of Watermen & Lightermen.
 The winning boat becomes the UK Traditional Boat Champions in the process.